- Date : 06/08/2023

 What is a Death Claim?

-It is perfectly legal to buy and hold more than one life insurance policy under the following two circumstances:
+It is perfectly legal to buy and hold more than one life insurance policy and receive an insurance claim from all of these plans under the following two circumstances:

 When a life insurance company receives an application for a policy, a process of risk assessment, called ‘underwriting’ begins.
 In medical underwriting, health related risks are assessed.
 In financial underwriting, insurability is assessed by reviewing the applicant’s income and existing life cover.
 Based on these details, which you are asked to submit when you apply, your insurers calculate your Human Life Value.
-The combined death benefit of multiple policies cannot exceed this amount.
+The combined death claims in life insurance from multiple policies cannot exceed this amount.

-Firstly, it is a hedge against claim rejection.
-While full disclosure is usually all that’s needed to ensure your claim is accepted, things can go awry.
-The last thing you would want is your family not receiving financial support in your absence.
-You can spread your risk by taking more than one policy from different insurers with different claim settlement ratios.
+First, it is a hedge against claim rejection.
+While full disclosure is usually all that’s needed to ensure your death claim is accepted, things can go awry.
+The last thing you would want is your family not receiving the insurance claim in your absence.
+You can spread your risk by taking 2 life insurance policies or perhaps more from different insurers with different claim settlement ratios.

 Secondly, it will help you with milestone based protection planning.
 You take life insurance based on your dependents.
 For important life events like marriage, birth of your children, their education, or the purchase of a house, you may want your policies to be reviewed and/or restructured.
 So let’s say you have to replay a 30 lakh loan in 20 years.
 Rather than taking a 1 crore policy for 30 years, why not take a 30 lakh policy for 20 years and a 70 lakh policy for 20 years?